General transcription factor

 General transcription factors (GTFs), also known as basal transcriptional factors, are a class of protein transcription factors that bind to specific sites (promoter) on DNA to activate transcription of genetic information from DNA to messenger RNA.
 GTFs, RNA polymerase, and the mediator (a multi-protein complex) constitute the basic transcriptional apparatus that first bind to the promoter, then start transcription.
 GTFs are also intimately involved in the process of gene regulation, and most are required for life.

 A transcription factor is a protein that binds to specific DNA sequences (enhancer or promoter), either alone or with other proteins in a complex, to control the rate of transcription of genetic information from DNA to messenger RNA by promoting (serving as an activator) or blocking (serving as a repressor) the recruitment of RNA polymerase.
 As a class of protein, general transcription factors bind to promoters along the DNA sequence or form a large transcription preinitiation complex to activate transcription.
 General transcription factors are necessary for transcription to occur.

 Types

 In bacteria, transcription initiation requires an RNA polymerase and a single GTF: sigma factor.

 In archaea and eukaryotes, transcription initiation requires an RNA polymerase and a set of multiple GTFs to form a transcription preinitiation complex.
-The Transcription initiation by eukaryotic RNA polymerase II involves the following GTFs:
+Transcription initiation by eukaryotic RNA polymerase II involves the following GTFs: